How to Deal with Someone who Avoids Conflict (Actionable Tips)

 Your boss tends toward Q3 friendly and agreeable behavior.
 He’s not going to argue with you.
 But at this time, your idea is not going to get a hearing, either.

-It’s a good idea to educate your boss about any idea you advocate.
+Provide Info and Request A Decision by a Certain DateRegarding Choice B, it’s a good idea to educate your boss about any idea you advocate.
 You can help him make an informed decision.
 However, knowledge may not be enough.
-The Q3 agreeable way he puts you off may be masking his concerns about your project, but he’s attempting to avoid disagreement.
+The Q3 agreeable way he puts you off may be masking his concerns about your project, but he’s attempting to avoid disagreement and conflict.
 He may also be concealing personal worries about making changes, or he may feel uncomfortable about the new procedure.
 And trying to force a deadline may corner him into spiking up to a Q1 blunt rejection: “Don’t ask me about this again.”